SAAIPAA: Optimizing aspect-angles-invariant physical adversarial attacks on SAR target recognition models: Experimental results

 \subsection{Experimental setup}

-As part of the experimental setup, the \ac{SAR} system parameters and evaluation metrics were specified. \ac{ATR} models to evaluate \ac{SAAIPAA} against were developed.
-Candidate optimization algorithms for solving \eqref{eq:loss} were identified.
+This section describes the experimental setup used to evaluate \ac{SAAIPAA}.
+We first specify the \ac{SAR} system parameters and evaluation metrics, then introduce the \ac{ATR} models used for assessment, and finally outline the candidate optimization algorithms considered for solving \eqref{eq:loss}.